mayiming1988/aristotle-metadata-registry/docs/user_help/index.rst

 Writing help files
 ------------------

-To improve users abilities to cls-help and cls-manage within an instance the Aristotle Metadata Registry includes a help API that allows system administrators, and extension and download developers to write help files that are searchable by users.
+To improve users abilities to self-help and self-manage within an instance the Aristotle Metadata Registry includes a help API that allows system administrators, and extension and download developers to write help files that are searchable by users.